AdobeStock_230086292-1

 Structural Integrity

-The structural design of tent poles focuses on providing sufficient load-bearing capacity and stability to handle forces exerted by wind, snow, occupants, and more.
-The pole configuration, diameter, thickness, and material composition help determine the strength to withstand static as well as dynamic bending and compression loads.
+The structural design of tent poles focuses on ensuring sufficient load-bearing capacity and stability to withstand forces from wind, snow, and occupants.
+The pole configuration, diameter, thickness, and material composition determine the strength to withstand static and dynamic bending and compression loads.

 Additionally, structural reinforcements and guy lines improve wind resistance by counteracting lateral forces.
 Snow load capacity also depends on the pole structure and requires adjusting the number of cross members and the angle of incline accordingly.